LiveInChat/livestatus/markdown/en/tos.md

 ## Exploitation

-LiveIn is not a place for exploitation of people.
+LiveStatus is not a place for exploitation of people.
 We will remove or limit the distribution of content and accounts involved in practices that risk harm to people, including sexual, physical, or financial exploitation.
 That includes:

 * Sexualization or sexual exploitation of minors, like grooming, sexual remarks or inappropriate imagery.
 If we find it, we’ll report it to relevant authorities.
 * Non-consensual images, meaning images of a private or sexual nature obtained or published without consent.
 This includes revenge porn and up-skirt images.